 California-blend gasoline tumbled to a two-week low against futures after Royal Dutch Shell Plc (RDSA) and Tesoro Corp.
-(TSO) finished refinery maintenance and BP Plc (BP/) started a crude unit at the Cherry Point plant.
+(TSO:US) finished refinery maintenance and BP Plc (BP/) started a crude unit at the Cherry Point plant.

 Tesoro’s Los Angeles refinery started a hydrotreater following a week of repairs, and Shell finished work at the 158,000-barrel-a-day Martinez refinery in Northern California.
 BP is starting a crude unit at Cherry Point in Washington that’s expected to resume service later this week, a person familiar with operations there said.